DOI-USGS/ale/README.md

 ### Activating the environment
 After creating the `ale` environment, we need to activate it.
 The activation command depends on your shell.
-* **bash**: `source activate ale`
 * **tcsh**: `conda activate ale`
 > *You can add these to the end of your $HOME/.bashrc or $HOME/.cshrc if you want the `ale` environment to be active in every new terminal.*

 ## Building ALE
-After you've set up and activated your conda environment, you may then build ale.
+After you've set up and activated your conda environment, you may then build ALE.
 Inside of a cloned fork of the repository, follow these steps:

 ```bash